CiscoDevNet/terraform-provider-aci/website/docs/r/bgp_address_family_context.html.markdown

 ## Attribute Reference

-The only attribute that this resource exports is the `id`, which is set to the Dn of the BGP Address Family Context Policy.
+The only attribute that this resource exports is the `id`, which is set to the Dn of the BGP Address Family Context.

 ## Importing ##

-An existing BGP Address Family Context Policy can be [imported][docs-import] into this resource via its Dn, via the following command:
+An existing BGP Address Family Context can be [imported][docs-import] into this resource via its Dn, via the following command:
 [docs-import]: https://www.terraform.io/docs/import/index.html